rhanciles/prework-study-guide/README.md

 ## Credits

-All credits to the developers and the Prework Studio.
+All credits to the developers at the Prework Studio.

 ## License